- Email: Christopher.Wood@lewisbrisbois.com

 - Fax: 303.861.7767

-Chris Wood is a partner in the Denver office of Lewis Brisbois and is a member of the Antitrust & Competition and the Government Investigations Practices.
-He possesses 20 years of practice experience, with expertise in antitrust matters, complex litigation, and government investigations.
-Chris represents clients - plaintiffs and defendants - in state and federal proceedings, spanning domestic and international markets, regulated and unregulated industries.
+Chris Wood is a partner in the firm’s Denver office and is a member of the Antitrust & Competition and the Government Investigations Practices.
+He possesses 20 years of practice experience, with expertise in antitrust matters, complex and commercial litigation, and government investigations.
+Chris represents plaintiffs and defendants in state and federal proceedings, spanning domestic and international markets, regulated and unregulated industries.
 Before joining the firm's Denver office, Chris practiced in another Mountain West state, Utah, providing legal counseling and consulting services.
 From 1994 to 2011, Chris practiced in Washington, DC with Crowell & Moring LLP, Dickstein Shapiro LLP, and Adams Holcomb LLP.

-Chris litigates complex disputes, primarily antitrust and competition law cases, ranging from class actions, to opt-out proceedings, to multi-district litigation.
+Chris litigates complex disputes, primarily antitrust and competition law cases, ranging from private party clashes, to class actions, and opt-out proceedings.
+Chris also focuses on commercial matters, managing and handling all phases of business litigation, with an emphasis on expert discovery.
 He defends corporations, including Fortune 500 companies, and individuals in federal and state investigations.
-These investigations often focus on business conduct, particularly behavior relating to industry/market competition and trade practices.
-Chris's extensive practice experience enables him to provide substantive and effective counseling, training, and tailored audits for clients seeking to successfully navigate the antitrust and fair trade risks inherent in day-to-day commercial dealings and operations.
+Chris’ antitrust and investigations work concentrates on business conduct, particularly behavior relating to industry/market competition and trade practices.
+Beyond his broad litigation skill set, Chris's extensive practice experience enables him to provide substantive and effective counseling, training, and tailored audits for clients seeking to successfully navigate the antitrust and fair trade risks inherent in day-to-day operations.

 Related Legal Alerts